 * U.S. crude stocks falling in recent weeks

-* U.S. oil output also rising, dampening price rises (Updates detail, prices; paragraphs 1-2, 7)
+* U.S. oil production also rising, dampening price rises (Updates throughout, changes dateline, previous SINGAPORE)

 LONDON, Aug 22 (Reuters) - Oil prices rose on Tuesday, lifted by indications that supply is gradually tightening, especially in the United States.

 Brent crude oil was up 40 cents at $52.06 a barrel by 0715 GMT.
 U.S. light crude was 35 cents higher at $47.72.